YukiM00/Backdoored-COVID-Net/README.md

 # Backdoored-COVID-Net

-This repository contains the codes used in our study on Backdoor attacks to deep-neural-network-based system for COVID-19 detection from chest X-ray images.
+This repository contains the codes used in our study on [Backdoor attacks to deep neural network-based system for COVID-19 detection from chest X-ray images](https://www.mdpi.com/2076-3417/11/20/9556).

 ## Terms of use
 MIT licensed.
+Happy if you cite our paper when using the codes:

+Matsuo Y & Takemoto K (2021) Backdoor attacks to deep neural network-based system for COVID-19 detection from chest X-ray images.
+Appl.
+Sci.
+11, 9556. doi:10.3390/app11209556

 ## Usage
 ### Requirements